Benjamin Swift: Political career

 He held various political positions in Vermont, and was elected to the Vermont State House in 1825.
 He served in the State House until 1827.
 He was then elected to serve Vermont as a National Republican Party candidate in the United States House of Representatives.
-He served in the Twentieth and the Twenty-first Congresses from March 4, 1827 to March 3, 1831.
+He served in the Twentieth and the Twenty-first Congresses from March 4, 1827, to March 3, 1831.
 While in Congress, he was on the executive committee of the Congressional Temperance Society.
 He declined renomination.

-In 1833 he was elected as an Anti-Jacksonian candidate to the United States Senate, serving from March 4, 1833 to March 3, 1839.
+In 1833 he was elected as an Anti-Jacksonian candidate to the United States Senate, serving from March 4, 1833, to March 3, 1839.
 While in the Senate, Swift was a strong opponent of President Andrew Jackson and helped found the Whig Party.
 Swift was not renominated for a second term in the Senate and returned to St. Albans where he continued to work as a lawyer and farmer until his death.
-He died on November 11, 1847 in St. Albans, Vermont and is interred in Greenwood Cemetery in St. Albans.
+He died on November 11, 1847, in St. Albans, Vermont and is interred in Greenwood Cemetery in St. Albans.

 Family life

 Swift married Rebecca Brown on October 26, 1809.
-He and his wife had nine children: Charles Henry Swift, Cordelia Swift, William Swift, Catherine Sedgwick Swift, Alfred Brown Swift, Jane Harriet Swift, George Sedgwick Swift, Caroline Swift and Charles Benjamin Swift.
+They were the parents of nine children: Charles Henry, Cordelia, William, Catherine Sedgwick, Alfred Brown, Jane Harriet, George Sedgwick, Caroline, and Charles Benjamin.